InformaticsMatters/kubernetes-ansible-projects/README.md

 2. A `${HOME}/k8s-config` directory
 3. A `${HOME}/.kube` directory

+As the project uses submodules, if you've not used them before, it might be worth spending some time reading about how submodules behave -especially if you plan on editing the sub-module's code.

 ## Initialising the clone

 As we use submodules, the easiest way to clone this repository is with the following